geocompx/geocompr/rev2.md

 # UNCLEAR

 - Last (command) line on page 104: please add a line to plot(world_laea2).
 The result is much prettier than what is printed in the book.
+- Besides: when I do (str(con_raster_ea)), then I get different results.
+[JN: I CANNOT CONFIRM THIS.]
+- The last line on page 111 ends with a colon but there is nothing to follow on the next page.
+[JN: I WAS UNABLE TO LOCATE IT.]
+- The two code lines on top of page 162 require the lwgeom package.
+In chapter 5, this was properly noted but here in chapter 7, it is missing.
+[JN: I AM UNABLE TO LOCATE USE OF LWGEOM IN CH7.]

 # FIXED